-The 21st Century is all about visual culture.
 Students will be introduced to the history of the photographic image and learn how to create photographs that have an impact.
 In doing so, you will also learn how to read images and have a better understanding of contemporary visual media.
 You will learn both digital and traditional methods for editing and manipulating your images, including learning the basics of Adobe Creative Suite CC.
 You will learn how to create fine art photography, as well as exploring professional paths.
-You will need access to a digital camera (see teacher for current camera requirements before summer) and need to be able to spend time outside of class making images.
+You will need access to either a digital camera, or a recent model smart phone.

-PHOTOGRAPHY II
+PHOTOGRAPHY II\